Interventional Radiology: The Basics

 • The technologist helps during the procedure.

-• The registered nurse will keep an eye on your vital signs and give medications to make you sleepy and for pain control.
+• The registered nurse will check your vital signs and give medications to make you sleepy and for pain control.

 • You may also see a Physician Assistant (PA) and/or Nurse Practitioner (NP) who will guide you through your procedure and let you know what to expect after it is done.
-The PA or NP may be the person you will call for your follow-up and plan of care.
+You might see a PA or NP for your follow-up.

 How is IR used in treatment?

-IR can be used to treat many health issues, such as:
+IR can be used to treat many health issues, like:

 • Cancer.